appt-org/accessibility-code-examples/Techniques/set-accessibility-group.md

 In React Native, you can group elements together by using the [`accessible`](https://reactnative.dev/docs/accessibility#accessible) prop.
 An [`accessibilityLabel`](https://reactnative.dev/docs/accessibility#accessibilitylabel) should be set for grouped elements.

-Note: by default, all touchable elements are accessible.
+Note: all touchable elements are accessible by default.

 ```jsx
 <View accessible accessibilityLabel="Appt group">